ZAdamMac/Tapestry/readme.md

 ## Installation and First Time Setup
 ### Dependencies
 ***Note, in spite of the conversation below, as of 1.0.0 Tapestry will not function as expected under Windows.
-If this is important to you, consider to the project!***
+If this is important to you, consider donating or contributing to the project!***
 If you are lacking any of the above requirements, please install them first.
 GPG is available on most Linux distros by default - under Windows, locate and install Gnupg4Win from the gnupg website.
 You may also need to install the latest python under windows.
-When doing so, be sure to also install pip.
+When doing so, be sure to also install pip, and verify the integrity of the downloads with their signatures!

 In either event, it is likely you are missing python-gnupg.
 That's okay, we can get python modules using `pip` at the command line.